-The International Issues Discussion (IID) series at Ryerson University is pleased to present its third talk of the Winter 2017 term, “Europe on the Brink: Populism, Nationalism, and Brexit.”
+The International Issues Discussion (IID) series at Ryerson University is pleased to present its fifth talk of the Winter 2017 term, “From Far and Wide: Refugee Resettlement in Canada.”

-Their talk will be Wednesday, February 15th 6:30-9:00 pm, in ENG 103 (George Vari Engineering and Computing Centre: 245 Church Street, at the corner of Gould and Church: see www.ryerson.ca/maps) at Ryerson University, Toronto.
+His talk will be Wednesday, March 29th 6:30-8:30 pm, in ENG 103 (George Vari Engineering and Computing Centre: 245 Church Street, at the corner of Gould and Church: see www.ryerson.ca/maps) at Ryerson University, Toronto.

 All are welcome and admission is free.
 Please circulate notice of the event as widely as possible.
-A poster advertising the talk is attached.
+A poster advertising the talk is attached.13-Cecco-Circulation

 Founded in 2005, the IID is a non-partisan, student-led forum designed to engage all members of the Ryerson University community on major events and issues in contemporary global affairs through reasoned, objective, and scholarly discourse.
 For further details about the IID and our series please see http://iid.kislenko.com or contact the IID student leaders at email@example.com